AI Overviews Hit 48% of Queries — The 2026 Citation Playbook

 The Dual Visibility Framework

 Track both traditional SEO metrics (rankings, traffic, CTR, dwell time) alongside AI metrics (citation frequency, share of voice, brand mentions, attribution quality).
-The brands winning as we head into 2026 excel at both.
+The brands winning in 2026 excel at both.

 From Optimization to Execution: The Averi Advantage